Aslan829/HelloWorld/README.md

 This is a classic Hello World file.
 The purpose of this project was to set up my IDE on Visual Studio Code and connect it to GitHub.

+When the Python file is run, it will print the text phrase "Hello Rexburg".

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment
 * Python 3.10.1
 * Visual Studio Code
 * Git / GitHub